luciancooper/cli-screencast/website/docs/options.md

 #### columnWidth «`number`» {#columnWidth}

 The aspect ratio used to determine the width of each terminal column, which will be calculated as this value times the [`fontSize`](#fontSize).
 If unspecified, the renderer will attempt to determine the aspect ratio of the specified [`fontFamily`](#fontFamily), but if that fails will fall back to the standard value `0.6`.

+Refer to the [column width and line height](fonts.md#column-width-and-line-height) section for more info about how fonts affect column width.

 #### iconColumnWidth «`number`» {#iconColumnWidth}